thukhakyawe/aws-learning-labs/README.md

 ## 🏁 Getting Started

-Each lab are separated and includes:
+Each lab are separated and includes it owns:
 - 📋 Prerequisites and setup instructions
 - 🏗 Architecture diagrams
 - ⚡ Deployment scripts